 Now all that’s needed is an effective and economical way to store road salt and sand.
 Fabric buildings are a perfect solution for salt and sand storage for a number of reasons.

-- Fabric naturally resists rust.
+- Fabric is naturally non-corrosive.
 Unlike steel, fabric can come in direct contact with corrosive elements such as salt.
-Fabric is the only material that is guaranteed to last in a corrosive environment.

-- Because fabric buildings are completely customizable, you can choose the length, width and height of your building to maximize space and reduce cost.
-Your building will allow for ideal pile heights, and the sidewalls and peak will be high enough to maneuver tip trucks, cranes and other equipment.
+- Because fabric buildings are completely customizable, you choose the length, width and height of your building to maximize space and reduce cost.
+Your building will allow for ideal pile heights, and the sidewalls and peak will be high enough to maneuver tip trucks, conveyors and other equipment.

 - Fabric buildings are naturally well-lit.
 You may not need any artificial lighting during the day, and you’ll use less lighting at night.

-- Fabric is a lightweightweight material, allowing for an open floorplan inside the building.
+- Fabric allows for an open floorplan inside the building.
 This gives you even more room to drive large equipment and pile road mix.